mycs2635/Food_Organizer-2/README.md

 Our app helps them to add the products to the inventory and set an notification before the date of expiry.

 Our app also helps in donating the food to needy.

+We first designed layouts of the app and started learning app devolopment parallelly.